 3.2 Determination of mean bacterial load (cfu/ml) of urine samples screened

-The mean bacterial load of some of the urine samples from the students were determined.
+The mean bacterial load of the urine samples from the students were determined.
 The male students had 1.7×104 cfu/ml while female students had 2.1×104 cfu/ml.
 The result is shown in Table 2.

 Table 2: Mean bacterial load (cfu/ml) of urine samples screened